Visitor Analytics

 • Another extra in the overview is the top starting pages box (where users first land)

-• Visitor Analytics shows top visited pages, based on visits to all of your pages.
+• TWIPLA shows top visited pages, based on visits to all of your pages.
 Lucky Orange is able to supply the same info, but the user first needs to tag the pages he/she wants to track.
 These pages and traffic to them show up under "top tags".
 The approach of Lucky Orange is not very user-friendly, especially for a website that has a great deal of content, such as an e-commerce site with hundreds of product pages.
 The user would have to tag each one of them, which would take a lot of time

 • You can zoom in on the visitor map, which can give a more exact location of the IP (region, city).
 Keep in mind that privacy laws prevent the app from receiving the exact location of the IP.